 Day 3: Get up early and explore Plitvice before the place is swarmed by tourists.

-Day 4: Leave early for Split via the rented car or use the bus again.
-This time the journey will take approximately four hours.
-Buses start from early morning, but the travel time varies from 3.30 hours to 6:30h.
-So check before you book.
+Day 4: Leave early for Split, either by rented car or by bus.
+The trip will take about four hours this time.
+Buses depart early in the morning, but travel times range from 3.30 to 6:30 hours.
+So double-check before you book.

-Day 5: Spend half the day in Split and leave for Hvar in the evening.
-Ferry from Split departs every 4 hours and takes one hour to reach Hvar.
+Day 5: Spend the first half of the day in Split before departing for Hvar in the evening.
+The ferry leaves Split every four hours and takes one hour to reach Hvar.

 Day 6-7: Explore Hvar and the neighboring islands

-Day 8: Leave Hvar and reach Dubrovnik by ferry which will take more than 3 hours.
-There are two companies running this service and offer only one or two journeys per day.
-Take the morning ferry and reach Dubrovnik in time to enjoy the vibrant Dubrovnik.
+Day 8: Leave Hvar and take the ferry to Dubrovnik, which will take more than 3 hours.
+This service is provided by two companies, each of which offers only one or two trips per day.
+Take the morning ferry to Dubrovnik and arrive in time to enjoy the charming city.